weirdgloop/wikisync-api/README.md

 ## Get started
 1. Run `yarn -i` to install deps.

-2. Run a MySQL server.
+2. Run a MySQL server and create the `wikisync` database in it.
 3. Create a .env file that looks like this (fill in details):
 ```
 TYPEORM_CONNECTION=mysql